Allison-1999/ROAR_Multi_Client_Sim/README.md

 ![](./readme_figures/Vehicle Infos.png)

 **If you still have other problems, please feel free to contact [jingjingwei@berkeley.edu](jingjingwei@berkeley.edu) with a title start with [Issue].**

+## References:
+[1]Dosovitskiy, A., Ros, G., Codevilla, F., Lopez, A., & Koltun, V. (2017).
+Carla: An open urban driving simulator.
+In Conference on robot learning (pp. 1–16).